curv3d/curv/docs/Shape_Atlas.rst

 ``gyroid``
-  The gyroid surface (`<https://en.wikipedia.org/wiki/Gyroid>`_) is an infinite, labyrinthine, curved surface that partitions 3D space into two mirror image but congruent subspaces.
+  The gyroid surface (`<https://en.wikipedia.org/wiki/Gyroid>`_) is an infinite, labyrinthine, curved surface that is popular in 3D printed art.

+  The gyroid surface partitions 3D space into two mirror image but congruent subspaces.
-  The Curv ``gyroid`` is one of these subspaces.
+  The Curv ``gyroid`` constructor is one of these subspaces.
   You can get the other subspace using ``complement gyroid``, and you can get the gyroid surface using ``shell 0 gyroid``.
   Approximate distance field.